 You may experience deliverability issues for several reasons.
 In this article we discuss some of these and offer our solutions and best practices.
 When applying these solutions, please bear in mind that the improvements will not be felt overnight and may take a significant amount of time before they produce satisfying results.

-If you are looking for guidance in relation to warnings in the Deliverability Advisor, look here: Fixing your deliverability issues.
+If you are looking for guidance in relation to warnings, look here: Warnings in email content.

 Your emails are going to spam folders

 Your emails can end up in spam folders, if you see the following cases:

 - low open rates compared to the average open rate, or